yabinmeng/nosqlbench-build-docs/site/content/user-guide/advanced-topics/labeling_and_tagging.md

 intensive versions.
 This helps you shake out any issues with late-validation, such as a bad label set in a later stage of testing.

+## TBD: conditional validation

+There is a very clear need to make the validation work a bit more reasonably with regard to labeling context.
+For example, requiring an `activity` label at the top level does not work well for the session annotation, nor does requiring and `activity` label when the `scenario` label is not present.
+There are some simple forms which can support these coherently and these will be added shortly.